wachidsusilo/Json/README.md

 ```

 ### Miscellaneous
-All functions are available here.
+Other methods are described here.
 ```c++
 //Stringify a Json object
 String payload = json.toString();